jrand0m/jrand0m/README.md

 # Hi Im Myke 👋
-Software developer ☕ and film photographer 🎞️
+Engineering manager, with strong SWE background.

-Digital nomad across SEA, but currently in the bay of Buenos Aires 😄🌴
+Digital nomad across SEA, but currently in the bay of Buenos Aires 😄 🌴

 ## What I do
 • Java backend (big systems)